• Skip to primary navigation

 The final of the three Copper River salmons, Copper River Coho.
 Coho is available August through September and averages 12 pounds and upto 18 pounds.
 This salmon is the last in the season and has a more mild flavor and delicate texture.

-Sourcing Copper River Salmon
+Sourcing Salmon

 Seafood is definitely an area I splurge, I like sustainable and the freshest seafood.
 Copper River Salmon is widely available throughout the US.
 You can use Copper River Salmon's fish finder to locate where you can purchase.
 As well as loads of recipes, more information about salmon, their fisherman and the process of getting beautiful salmon to your door.